AfriqueLLM: How Data Mixing and Model Architecture Impact Continued Pre-training for African Languages: Experiments Results

 To identify the optimal recipe for African language adaptation, we perform an ablation study on Gemma 3 (4B and 12B), evaluating four benchmarks: Flores (MT), AfriXNLI (NLI), AfriMGSM (Math), and AfriMMLU (QA).
 Results are shown in Table~\ref{tab:data-composition}.\footnote{For the data mixture ablation study, we use the HuggingFace backend with \texttt{lm-eval} for accuracy, while all other benchmarks use vLLM to reduce computation cost.
 As a result, relative trends are consistent, but absolute scores may differ between Table~\ref{tab:data-composition} and Table~\ref{tab:task_results}.}

-\paragraph{The Monolingual Trade-off} Adding only monolingual data (\textbf{M}, 22B tokens) yields substantial gains on non-reasoning tasks, with MT (Flores) and NLI (AfriXNLI) improving by over 10\% relative to the base model.
-However, on challenging reasoning datasets (\textsc{AfriMGSM} and \textsc{AfriMMLU}), performance declines slightly (e.g., 10.5 $\rightarrow$ 9.6 on 4B MGSM).
+\paragraph{The Monolingual Trade-off} Adding only monolingual data (22B tokens) yields substantial gains on non-reasoning tasks, with MT (Flores) and NLI (AfriXNLI) improving by over 10\% relative to the base model.
+However, for the 12B model, challenging reasoning datasets (\textsc{AfriMGSM} and \textsc{AfriMMLU}) decline slightly (e.g., 24.1 $\rightarrow$ 23.8 on AfriMGSM and 48.2 $\rightarrow$ 46.7 on AfriMMLU).
 We attribute this to catastrophic forgetting of reasoning priors when exposed to large volumes of raw web text that are less heterogeneous for low-resource languages.

 \paragraph{Performance Recovery via Code and Math} Integrating additional 2B tokens of Code and Math (\textsc{CM}) reverses this trend.
-For both models, \textsc{CM} improves performance across all tasks compared to monolingual data only, demonstrating the importance of adding datasets with structured reasoning such as Code.
+For the 4B model, \textsc{CM} improves performance across all tasks compared to monolingual data only.
+For the 12B model, all configurations that include code and math (CMP, CMS, CMSP) similarly recover reasoning performance, demonstrating the importance of adding datasets with structured reasoning such as Code.
 This finding aligns with prior work showing that \textsc{CM} enhances generalization to other tasks~\citep{allal2025smollm,aryabumi2025to}.

 \paragraph{Data Quality vs. Scale} At 12B scale, we observe a divergence regarding parallel data (\textsc{P}).
 While NLLB parallel data (\textsc{CMP}) provides marginal gains for the 4B model, it becomes detrimental for the 12B model compared to \textsc{CMS}.
-Specifically, \textsc{CMS} (Monolingual + Code/Math + Synthetic) achieves the highest scores on MGSM (27.5) and Flores (67.2), whereas adding parallel data (\textsc{CMSP}) causes performance reduction.
+Specifically, \textsc{CMS} (Monolingual + Code/Math + Synthetic) achieves the highest scores on MGSM (30.9) and Flores (66.2), whereas adding parallel data (\textsc{CMSP}) causes performance reduction.

 Drawing from mid-training recipes in \citet{Hunyuan-MT,smollm3}, we hypothesize that larger models are more sensitive to data quality: noisy parallel corpora like NLLB, even when filtered, benefit smaller models but harm larger ones.
 Accordingly, we adopt \textbf{\textsc{CMS}} as our primary recipe.